Tennessee Valley Trail

 Located in Mill Valley, California, the Tennessee Valley Trailhead is a great spot to access many Tennessee Valley Hiking trails.
-And it is just 30 minutes from San Francisco or just 45 minutes from the East Bay!
+And it’s just 30 minutes from San Francisco or just 45 minutes from the East Bay!

 You’ll see the magical, towering eucalyptus trees, deer, California Quail, rabbits, and more.
 The views include Muir Beach, San Francisco, and much of the East Bay.